VjayKrishna/Restaurant-Business-Analysis---Zomato/README.md

 - Pinpoint high-potential restaurants for improvement
 - Map top-rated restaurant clusters by location

+## 🧪 Data Preparation
+To enable clean and structured analysis:
+- ✅ Converted **5 raw JSON files** into a unified Excel dataset
+- ✅ Performed data cleaning, normalization, and type formatting
+- ✅ Ensured compatibility with Power BI and PostgreSQL for seamless integration

+This preprocessing step was crucial for ensuring data quality and enabling accurate visualizations and insights.

 ## 🧠 Key Business Questions Answered
 | Question | Insight |
 |----------|---------|